lesept777/MLP-for-ESP32/README.md

     * `RELU`: Rectified Linear Unit
     * `IDENTITY`

-The sigmoid and hyperbolic tangent activation functions cannot be used in networks with many layers due to the vanishing gradient problem (they saturate).
-The rectified linear activation function overcomes the vanishing gradient problem, allowing models to learn faster and perform better.
+The *sigmoid* and *hyperbolic tangent* activation functions cannot be used in networks with many layers due to the vanishing gradient problem (they saturate).
+The *rectified linear* activation function overcomes this problem, allowing models to learn faster and perform better.

 ![RELU function](https://www.researchgate.net/profile/Hossam_H_Sultan/publication/333411007/figure/fig7/AS:766785846525952@1559827400204/ReLU-activation-function.png "RELU function")